belltoy/partition-assignment/README.md

 Usage: assignment <COMMAND>

 Commands:
-  init      Initialize the assignment add       Add a node to the assignment, and reassign partitions remove    Remove a node from the assignment, and reassign partitions validate  Validate the assignment help      Print this message or the help of the given subcommand(s)
+  init      Initialize the assignment by providing nodes, partition number and replication factor add       Add a node or multiple nodes to the assignment, and reassign partitions remove    Remove a node from the assignment, and reassign partitions validate  Validate the assignment help      Print this message or the help of the given subcommand(s)